marcusbirkin/BGT3xxx/README.md

 Blackgold 3xxx Linux Drivers

-As Blackgold seem to have abandoned development of the Linux drivers this is an attempt to keep the offical blackgold drivers updated with new kernel versions.
+As Blackgold seem to have abandoned development of the Linux drivers this is an attempt to keep the official Blackgold drivers updated with new kernel versions.

 Last updated for kernels up to v4.2